arekbor/StockBand/README.md

 # StockBand

 This is my first asp.net model view controller project, created for my indie rock band.
-The band members can upload audio demo with description and lyrics.
+The band members can upload tracks demo with description and lyrics.

+## Band member profiles

+Band members can change avatar and header picture.

+## Albums

+Band members can create album to organize own demo tracks

 ## Audio visibility

-App allows band members with owner role to modify audio visibility as:
+App allows band members with owner role to modify track visibility as:

 - Private
 - Internal
 - Public

-These visibility levels affect who can see the audio demo.
+These visibility levels affect who can see the track demo.